rust-dev-tools/cargo-src/README.md

 ## Building

-You must perform the first three steps, the forth is optional.
 Requires a nightly version of Rust to build.

-* `cargo build --release` to build the Rust parts.
 * setup the React/webpack environment (requires npm):
 ```sh
 npm install